Picking the Perfect Fruit Trees for North Florida

 Choosing fruit trees to grow with your child in your educational garden really isn't that difficult.
 When choosing them, you'll both learn about concepts like "chill hours" and "hardiness" in order to pick a tree that will produce the best and tastiest fruit in your area.

-If you are a SUFS-EO, SUFS-PEP, or SUFS-UA recipient, check out this article about How to Submit Gardening Supplies!
+If you are a SUFS-EO, SUFS-PEP, or SUFS-UA recipient, check out this article about Submitting Fruit Trees to Step Up.

 Let's look at some common fruit trees and the cultivars you can grow in North Florida